mobify/schemer/README.md

 You can also ignore a change, if that key is expected to always fail.
 An example would be a key that returns a title including the present date, for example.
-Since that'll always differ from the saved value, you can ignore that key to exclude it from the comparison.
+Since that will always differ from the saved value, you can ignore that key to exclude it from the comparison.

 Ignored keys are listed in the review page, and can be removed by being clicked on.

-### Unsupervised Mode
+### Unsupervised/CI Mode
 Schemer can run in unsupervised mode to allow integration with a continuous integration (CI) environment like CircleCI.
 When running in this mode, Schemer will run through all the saved schemae, and output results for the verification.